dianxiangxu/GPMS-NGAC/README.md

 ### Eclipse Project Import from Git

 Use the following url in Eclipse "Import -> Git -> Projects from Git (with smart import)" : https://github.com/dianxiangxu/GPMS-NGAC.git

+### Tomcat Installation

+### MongoDB import database

+Follow the instructions to install MongoDB if have not already in the link above for your OS.